 I love the subtly sweet and earthy flavors of this combination of root vegetables mixed together with the savory and salty shredded gruyère cheese, garlic, thyme, and heavy cream.
-It’s the perfect side dish to any thanksgiving, holiday or any cozy meal .
+It’s the perfect side dish to any thanksgiving or holiday meal, or really any cozy meal!

 Ingredients